frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/activity-cost.md

   3. Add the Costing Rate and the Billing Rate for the Employee.
   3. Save.

-Alternatively, an Activity Cost can also be created via an [Activity List](/docs/user/manual/en/projects/activity-type).
+Alternatively, an Activity Cost can also be created via the [Activity List](/docs/user/manual/en/projects/activity-type).

 <img class="screenshot" alt="Activity Cost" src="{{docs_base_url}}/assets/img/project/projects-activity-cost-activity-type.png">